ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on social media experts explained.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the rise of armchair specialists.

 ---